microsoft/azfuse/README.md

 implemented through [AzCopy](https://github.com/Azure/azure-storage-azcopy).
 With this tool, reading a file in azure storage is similar to reading a local file, which is the same principle of blobfuse.
 However, the underlying data transfer is to leverage azcopy, which provides a much faster speed.
-With this python tool, large amount of files can be cached with one or a few azcopy calls rather than to download each file sequentially.
-This would significantly reduce the downloading time.
-Concurrent file reading is properly handled.
-The tool also provides an asynchronize way to upload the cache file to the storage for writing, in which case it does not block the main process.

 ## Installation
 1. Download azcopy from [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
-   Copy the azcopy to `~/code/azcopy/azcopy` or `/usr/bin/` and make it executable.
+   Copy azcopy as `~/code/azcopy/azcopy` or under `/usr/bin/` and make it executable.
 Make sure it is version 10 or higher.
-2. install it by the following
+2. install by
    ```bash
    pip install git+https://github.com/microsoft/azfuse.git
    ```